pqhieu/jsis3d/README.md

 - Pytorch 0.4.0+

 ### Installation
-To use MV-CRF, you first need to compile the code:
+To use MV-CRF (optional), you first need to compile the code:

     cd external/densecrf
     mkdir build